The science of short exposures: Hubble SNAPshot observations of massive galaxy clusters: BCG Properties

 In spite of its dominant position among cluster members, the BCG does not always lie on the cluster red sequence.
 Both a steeper Kormendy relation \citep{Bildfell2008} and evidence of recent star formation in the BCGs of cool-core clusters (e.g., \citealp{Johnstone1987, Edge2001, Edwards2007}) suggest a different assembly history for these galaxies compared to that of other cluster ellipticals. \citet{Bildfell2008}'s analysis of the Canadian Cluster Comparison Project finds that about 25 per cent of the clusters host BCGs offset from their cluster's red sequence by 0.5 to 1.0 magnitudes in $(g' - r')$.
 In the following we explore whether similar offsets are present in the BCGs of our target clusters and, if so, how such colour offsets correlate with other BCG or host cluster properties.

 As noted earlier (see Table~\ref{tab:red_seq}), our SNAPs sample contains 47 clusters for which we can define the red sequence.
 From this set we exclude MACSJ0947.2+7623 because its BCG colour is suspect, due to an internal telescope reflection in the F814W image that extends into the BCG.
 For the remaining 46 clusters, we compute the colour offset of the BCG in units of the Gaussian width of the respective red sequence.
 We find several noticeably blue outliers; these appear in Fig.~\ref{fig:BCG_offset_sig}, which normalizes the offset by the red sequence width.
-If we consider absolute colour offsets, only the most extreme offset (from MACSJ1447.4+0827, with $\Delta$mag $= -0.46$) approaches the size of those noted by \citet{Bildfell2008}; the two next largest colour offsets (from SMACSJ0549.3$-$6205 and MACSJ0547.0$-$3904) are $-.15$ and $-.14$, respectively.
+If we consider absolute colour offsets, only the most extreme offset (from MACSJ1447.4+0827, with $\Delta$mag $= -0.46$) approaches the size of those noted by \citet{Bildfell2008}; the two next largest colour offsets (from SMACSJ0549.3$-$6205 and MACSJ0547.0$-$3904) are $-0.15$ and $-0.14$, respectively.
 We attribute this difference to a disparity in the colours used to define the red sequence: unlike our F606W and F814W passbands (at our clusters' median redshift of $z=0.36$), Bildfell and collaborators' $g'$ and $r'$ filters almost perfectly straddle the 4000\AA\ break (at their typical redshift of $z \sim 0.25$); hence, their $g'-r'$ colours will be more sensitive to ongoing star formation.
-Considering the observed colour offsets in terms of $1\sigma$ red-sequence width, we find that 4 out of 46 BCGs (9 per cent) fall more than $2.5\sigma$ below the red sequence -- essentially the same fraction observed by \citet{Green2016} in $g-r$.
+Considering the observed colour offsets in terms of $1\sigma$ red-sequence width, we find that 4 out of 46 BCGs (9 per cent) fall more than $2.5\sigma$ below the red sequence. \citet{Green2016}, using a somewhat different methodology, observe a similar fraction of BCGs to be offset in $g-r$.